General Federation of Women's Clubs

-The General Federation of Women's Clubs (GFWC), founded in 1890 during the Progressive Movement, is a federation of over 3,000 women's clubs in the United States which promote civic improvements through volunteer service.
-Many of its activities and service projects are done independently by local clubs through their communities or GFWC's national partnerships.
-GFWC maintains nearly 70,000 members throughout the United States and internationally.
-GFWC remains one of the world's largest and oldest nonpartisan, nondenominational, women's volunteer service organizations.
+The General Federation of Women's Clubs (GFWC), founded in 1890 during the Progressive Movement, is a federation of approximately 2,300 women's clubs in the United States which promote civic improvements through volunteer service.
+Community Service Projects (CSP) are organized by local clubs for the benefit of their communities or GFWC's Affiliate Organization (AO) partnerships.
+GFWC maintains nearly 60,000 members throughout the United States and internationally.
+GFWC is one of the world's largest and oldest nonpartisan, nondenominational, women's volunteer service organizations.
 The GFWC headquarters is located in Washington, D.C.